defuse/defuse.github.io/content/posts/making-zcash-light-wallets-faster-and-more-private.md

 compromised, the attacker learns exactly which transactions belong to the wallet.

+When addresses are kept secret, the design also has forward-security and backward-security properties, discussed below, which further limit the effects of any server compromise that is detected and corrected.

 Although the performance-optimized protocol intentionally trades-off privacy and adds a dependency on "1-of-2" trusted servers for the sake of performance, its privacy properties are still much better than the reality today where the light wallet server can learn precisely which transactions belong to which wallets, confirm address ownership, and more[^1].

-When addresses are kept secret, the design also has forward-security and backward-security properties, discussed below, which further limit the effects of any compromise that is detected and corrected.

-The partially-trusted Mix Authorities can eventually be replaced by a multi-party computation protocol or by a proper mixnet, eliminating the need to place partial trust in those centralized services.
+The partially-trusted Mix Authorities can eventually be replaced by a multi-party computation protocol or by a proper mixnet, eliminating the need to use centralized services and increasing security (e.g. by requiring any attackers to compromise multiple Mix Authorities rather than just one).

 [^1]: See the [Zcash Wallet App Threat Model](https://zcash.readthedocs.io/en/latest/rtd_pages/wallet_threat_model.html)